 Finland moves closer to joining NATO without Sweden

-But facing fewer diplomatic hurdles than Stockholm, Helsinki appears set to move forward even before Finland's April general elections, as public opinion also supports membership in the transatlantic military alliance.
+But facing fewer diplomatic hurdles than Stockholm, Helsinki appears set to move forward even before Finland's April general elections, as public opinion also supports membership.

-The two countries have the support of all but two of NATO's 30 members, the holdouts being Hungary and particularly Turkey.
+The two countries have the backing of all but two of NATO's 30 members, the holdouts being Hungary and particularly Turkey.

 Many Finnish MPs have pushed for legislation affirming that Finland accepts the terms of the NATO treaty to be passed before the elections on April 2.